Smriti-Har/Spring_Hiber/README.md

 # Spring_Hiber
-This is a project which integrates Spring with Hibernate
+This is a project which integrates Spring with Hibernate.
+The project uses Eclipse as the IDE.